thefoxandtheforest/thefoxandtheforest.github.io/_posts/2015-01-04-first-post.md

 import plotly.graph_objs as go
 ```

 The NPS portal goes back to 1979.
-We'll be looking at data every five years starting in 1980 and will then add in th emost recent year data, 2018.
+We'll be looking at data every five years starting in 1980 and will then add in the most recent year's data, 2018.

 ```python
 # list with string values of years we want to analyze